 Exploring the Sustainability of the U.S. Food System part of SISL:Activities

 This is a collaborative learning activity based on the documentaries "King Corn" and "Big River" in which students explore and propose solutions to sustainability issues associated with industrial agriculture and food systems.

 Conservation and Restoration in a Local Ecosystem part of SISL:Activities

 Students are introduced to a local ecosystem and tasked with observing several sites, identifying features that pose threats or promote resilience at the sites, assessing the overall health of the ecosystem, and formulating recommendations for management of the ecosystem.

 Climate Change, Communities, and Public Planning: A Problem-Based Learning Activity part of SISL:Activities

 In this problem-based learning activity, students develop a case study that "puts a human face" on the effects of global climate change (GCC) on a particular community in the United States.
-Students work in teams to discover cultural, economic, and natural features of the community as well as challenges presented by GCC.
-Student teams share their findings with the class and present several options for responding to GCC challenges within the community.
-The activity concludes with an opportunity to reflect on the effects of GCC at the local level.
+Students work in teams to: discover cultural, economic, and natural features of the community; identify challenges presented by GCC; and identify options for responding to these challenges.